-• CSF cytology
+CSF cytology

 - CSF samples at day 15 need to be prepared for optimal cytological analysis of the presence/absence of tumor cells, ideally allowing for additional immunocytochemical analysis of the samples.
-Samples should be stored locally and will in time be transported collectively
+Samples should be stored locally.

 Review of histopathological diagnosis